Reshanpubudu5/crypto-price-notifier/server/README.md

-# Binance Price Alerts Script
+# Cryptocurrency Price Alerts Script

 ------------------------
 This Python script monitors cryptocurrency prices on Binance and sends email notifications when the prices meet specified conditions.